-- A. The Montgomery College President has the ultimate responsibility for chemical hygiene college wide.
-The Chemical and Biological Sciences Instructional Dean shall, along with other Facility and Public Safety administrators provide continuing support for college wide chemical hygiene programs including development and enforcement of the chemical hygiene plan. - B. The Lab Manager is responsible for enforcement of all federal, state and local health safety and environmental regulations and policies including the chemical hygiene plan.
-The Lab Manager and Faculty members are responsible for enforcement for all department and college policies. - C. Chemical Hygiene Officer has the responsibility to: - 1.
+- A. The Montgomery College President has the ultimate responsibility for chemical hygiene collegewide.
+The Chemical and Biological Sciences Instructional Dean shall, along with other Facility and Public Safety administrators provide continuing support for collegewide chemical hygiene programs including development and enforcement of the chemical hygiene plan. - B. The Lab Coordinator is responsible for enforcement of all federal, state and local health safety and environmental regulations and policies including the chemical hygiene plan.
+The Lab Coordinator and Faculty members are responsible for enforcement for all department and college policies.

+- C. Chemical Hygiene Officer has the responsibility to: - 1.
 Develop and implement the chemical hygiene plan and the safety plan for the department including training, reporting and other functions. - 2.
-Work with administrators, professors, Environmental Safety and staff to both develop and implement the safety program. - 3.
+Work with administrators, professors, Environmental Safety, and staff to develop and implement the safety program. - 3.
 Ensure that inspections in the laboratory are performed when appropriate and that records of inspections are maintained. - 4.
-Monitor the procurement, use and disposal of chemicals used in the Chemistry Department's laboratory programs. - 5.
-Provide technical assistance to professors, staff and employees on the chemical hygiene plan. - 6.
-Ensure that the chemical hygiene plan is reviewed annually and revised as needed so that it is always in compliance with current legal requirements.

-- 7. Determine the need for personal protective equipment beyond that specified for general laboratory use. - 8.
-Implement appropriate training with regard to chemical hygiene for all Chemistry department employees work locations include laboratory areas. - 9.
+Monitor the procurement, use, and disposal of chemicals used in the Chemistry Department's laboratory programs. - 5.
+Provide technical assistance to professors, staff, and employees on the chemical hygiene plan. - 6.
+Ensure that the chemical hygiene plan is reviewed annually and revised as needed so that it is always in compliance with current legal requirements. - 7.
+Determine the need for personal protective equipment beyond that specified for general laboratory use. - 8.
+Implement appropriate training with regard to chemical hygiene for all Chemistry department employees' work locations, including laboratory areas. - 9.
 Ensure that all staff members have received appropriate training. - 10.
-Ensure that employees have access to the chemical hygiene plan, SDS's and other suitable reference materials. - D. The Lab Manager is responsible for chemical hygiene programs within the Department of Chemistry.
-The Lab Manager shall monitor compliance with the chemical hygiene plan.
-The Lab Manager is also responsible for enforcement of all federal, state, and local health safety and environmental regulations which include policies as applicable to the Department of Chemistry. - E. MC Employees who normally work in a laboratory are responsible for: - 1.
-Participating in training programs provided by MC. - 2.
-Maintaining an awareness of health and safety hazards. - 3.
-Planning and conducting each activity in accordance with the Chemistry Departments Chemical Hygiene Plan. - 4.
-Consulting reference materials, including SDS's related to chemical safety where appropriate. - 5.
-Using and modeling good personal chemical hygiene habits. - 6.
-Reporting accidents, injuries, unsafe practices and unsafe conditions. - F. Students shall practice good personal hygiene habits.
+Ensure that employees have access to the chemical hygiene plan, SDSs, and other suitable reference materials. - D. The Safety Committee and Lab Coordinator are responsible for chemical hygiene programs within the Department of Chemistry.
+The Lab Coordinator shall monitor compliance with the chemical hygiene plan.
+The Lab Coordinator is also responsible for enforcement of all federal, state, and local health safety and environmental regulations, which include policies as applicable to the Department of Chemistry. - E. MC Employees who normally work in a laboratory are responsible for - 1. participating in training programs provided by MC. - 2. maintaining an awareness of health and safety hazards. - 3. planning and conducting each activity in accordance with the Chemistry Departments Chemical Hygiene Plan. - 4. consulting reference materials, including SDSs related to chemical safety where appropriate. - 5. using and modeling good personal chemical hygiene habits.

+- 6. reporting accidents, injuries, unsafe practices, and unsafe conditions. - F. Students shall practice good personal hygiene habits.
 They shall report accidents and maintain an awareness of health and safety hazards.
 Students should conduct all activities according to the chemical hygiene plan.